 Two trustees have completed three terms and are not eligible to succeed themselves: Mr. Chester Dickson (Cumberland Presbyterian, Houston, Texas), and Dr. Rebecca Salisbury (Cumberland Presbyterian, Murfreesboro, Tennessee).
 Mrs. Meredith Schroeder (Cumberland Presbyterian, Paducah, Kentucky) had to resign for personal reasons before attending her first meeting.
 Mr. William Nelms (Cumberland Presbyterian, Murfreesboro, Tennessee), has submitted his resignation because of illness.
 Mr. Mark Davis resigned due to becoming team leader of the Communication Team.
-Ecumenical representative, Reverend Amy Howe submitted her resignation just prior to General Assembly.
 Each of these trustees have served faithfully and well.
 We give thanks to God for the service these five trustees have given to Memphis Theological Seminary.

-RECOMMENDATION 1: That the General Assembly express its gratitude to Mr. Chester Dickson, Dr. Rebecca Salisbury, Mr. Mark Davis, Mr. William Nelms and Reverend Amy Howe for their faithful service to Memphis Theological Seminary and the Cumberland Presbyterian Church.
+RECOMMENDATION 1: That the General Assembly express its gratitude to Mr. Chester Dickson, Dr. Rebecca Salisbury, Mr. Mark Davis and Mr. William Nelms for their faithful service to Memphis Theological Seminary and the Cumberland Presbyterian Church.